-Having reviewed prescription and administration records, procedures for the storage of medication and the return of unused or out of date medications, the inspector was satisfied that appropriate medication management practices were in place guided by the centre's policy.
+Having reviewed prescription and administration records, procedures for the storage of medication, the inspector was satisfied that appropriate medication management practices were in place guided by the centre's policy.
 Staff had received training and plans were in place to ensure that staff repeated this training annually.